RashidJumaMwinyi/mlst3/README.md

 ### All Pages

--   Clickable buttons are placed at the vertically from top top to mid-center of the page.
+-   Clickable buttons are placed at the vertically from top to mid-center of the page.
+-   Header background image is an image to represent the app as a recipe app to the first time users before they read details about the app.
--   Image background - to give more of a user experience instead of a plain background.
+-   plain background - to give more of a user experience by offering more focus to the features on the app.

 ### Landing Page

--   Instructions button - This button opens up a popup modal.
-This modal gives conclusive instructions to the game.
-There is a clickable information that reveals what the user expects to know before playing the game.

--   Start game button - This button will allow the user to navigate to the game levels and eventually pick a level of their choice.

--   Open form button - This button opens up a popup modal.
-In this modal, the user can fill out a feedback form to contact the owner of the website/game.
+-   Home page header image that explains to a user that the app is about food.
+-   Navigation bar/menu contains the clickable elements which are linked to the targeted contents for the user.
+-   The three buttons beneath the header are clickabled buttons that redirects user to the sample of the recipes/cusnes created by the admin of the app, it is just a demonstration to give users a clear idea that the app is about creating cusines and recipes.
+-   The about content is a little introductory part of the app for the new users which explains in words what they should expect and do if they would be interested in the app.
+-   The dropdown menu beneath the about content is all the cusines created by the registered users, cusines contain edit and delete button vissible to only the user being logedin which allows the user to update or delete the cusine chossen.

 -   Footer - The footer is placed at the bottom of this page.
 This contains all social media links that open up in a new tab.

-When hovering over each icon, the icon chnages color to green.
+### register Page

+-   Contains a form to be inserted data of the user to be submitted and verified as a regular user.

+### login Page

+-   Contains a form to be inserted data of the user to be login as a regular user.

+### register Page

+-   Contains content verifying the user having a profile as a registered user of the app.

+### Add Recipe Page
+-   Contains a form with data that has labeled inputs to be filled by the user optionally.
+-   The add cusine button at the bottom that confirms the entered data by the user being valid data.

-### Game Page
+### Manage categories Page

--   Timer count down shows the user/player how many seconds left before the game ends.
--   Home page button - This button will take the user back to the index page.

--   Winning GIF/image - If the user has won, the game ends with a winner's GIF/image.
-At this point, this blurrs the background of the pop up div and left with a new game button.
-This allows the user select another game level.

--   Losing GIF - If the computer has beaten the user to 3 rounds, the game ends with a loser's GIF.
-At this point, this removes all the weapon icons and results and left with a new game button, scoreboard and main menu button.
-This forces the user to restart the game.
+-   Can only be accessed by the admin of the app and it has the added categories and the button option for adding a new category.
+-   Categories contain edit and delete button vissible to only the admin being logedin which allows the admin to update or delete the category chossen.

+-   Delete confirmation modal is triggered both when user and admin decide to delete an item giving them a chance to either cancel or confirm deletion.

 <a name="technologies-used"></a>